Keeping a dragon as a pet sounds like something out of a fantasy novel, but a bearded dragon is a real possibility.

 - Red worms

 - Super worms

 The baby bearded dragon diet is usually split into 3 separate feeding sessions, and uneaten insects should be removed.
 Fresh, shredded fruits and vegetables should also be offered.

 Vegetables are sometimes fed to the insects first (called gut loading), then the nutrient-rich insects are fed to the bearded dragon.
 Large insects can cause blockages in the digestive system, so smaller insects are prepared for young dragons.
 Insects can be coated with calcium as a nutritional supplement.

-Older bearded dragons eat larger insects and less often, usually once per day.
+An older bearded dragon’s diet includes larger insects but less often — usually once per day.
 As they age they will eat more of the fruits and vegetables offered.
-They can be known to become picky about what they eat, so different fruits and vegetables should be shredded and mixed well.
+They can become picky about what they eat, so different fruits and vegetables should be shredded and mixed well.

-Note: Bearded dragons should never be fed iceberg lettuce or a high-fiber diet.
-They bind to calcium and make it unable to be digested.
+- Bearded dragons should never be fed iceberg lettuce or a high-fiber diet.
+These bind to calcium and make it unable to be digested.

-Warning: Contains bugs!
-This video shows how a caretaker feeds and breeds his own insects to feed his bearded dragons.
-At the end you can see 2 of his dragons and one in the process of shedding.
+This video shows how a caretaker feeds and breeds his own insects to use as his bearded dragon’s diet.
+At the end, you can see 2 of his bearded dragons and one in the process of shedding.